 My first set consisted of MTB fenders inspired by dirt bikes.
 The front attaches with a butterfly mechanism to the tube of the fork whereas the rear clamps onto the seat tube.

 My next set consisted of “strut-less” plastic fenders.
-The front attached only to the arch whereas the rear had two points of attachments – the seat tube and the brake bridge.
+The front attached only to the fork’s arch whereas the rear had two points of attachments – the seat tube and the brake bridge.
 They offered better protection but were unstable, and the front was too short.

 But as you know, most MTB forks are not designed for full fenders.
 The entry-level Suntour forks have threading in the middle of the arch but most other models do not.

-And my case was even more complex since I have a Manitou fork that comes with a reverse arch by default.
+My case was even more complex since I have a Manitou fork that comes with a reverse arch by default.

-Nonetheless, I found a way to make it work.
+Nonetheless, I found a way to make it all work.
 You can see the final result in the image below.

 Let’s dissect the above.